cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: 'We focus on three main priorities.'
+        text: 'We focus on three priorities.'
 intro_to_sites_content:
   summary: "To plant our investigations in the fertile soil of open hearts and curious minds, we have chosen three hundred and thirty of humanity’s most inspiring voices  —  ancient and current  —  to guide and encourage us in re-imagining\_our roles as changemaker for community, country, or planet."
   accordion: